 Examples of tourist accommodations that need to register include:

-- apartments, condos or houses
+- apartments, condos, houses and vacation homes

 - bed and breakfasts